 A new brush will always shed in the beginning, but after 10 – 15 shaves, a good brush will stop to shed.
-In order to accelerate the shedding process, some people wash their brush with shampoo or comb it.
+To accelerate the shedding process, some people wash their brush with shampoo or comb it.
 In my experience, you’ll be fine if you just use it until it stops.
-Brushes of lower quality will never stop shedding and you will have hair even 6 months down the line.
-So, if you have a brush that sheds even after many uses, go return it.
+Brushes of lower quality will never stop shedding, and you will have hair even 6 months down the line.
+So, if you have a brush that sheds even after many uses, return it.

 A wide variety of materials is used for handles.
 The most common are metal, wood, horn and synthetic.

-Metal handles are often made of brass and are subsequently plated with chrome or nickel in order to increase their durability.
-Chrome shines brightly, while nickel appears somewhat darker and warmer.
+Metal handles are often made of brass and are subsequently plated with chrome or nickel to increase their durability.
+Chrome shines brightly while nickel appears somewhat darker and warmer.
 Aluminum, on the other hand, is anodized to harden the surface and to increase its resistance to water and scratching.

-A good option for a horn handle is buffalo horn, which is distinguished by its beautiful structure and great durability.
+A good option for a horn handle is buffalo horn, which is distinguished by its beautiful structure and excellent durability.